AriFordsham/GHCWiki/commentary/compiler/tying-the-knot.md

 - Add a `pprTrace` to a type environment, and have GHC spin into a loop or panic?
 This may be because you are forcing a thunk too early.
 Try printing out the unique keys of the environment instead, or moving the trace later.

+  If you _really_ need to add `pprTrace` statements inside the knot, consider trying the advice [here](commentary/compiler/tying-the-knot/printing).

 - Consider using `mkNaked****` instead of the usual functions if you are within the knot-tying code

 ## Graph representation versus interface representation